canjs/canjs/docs/can-guides/upgrade/using-codemods.md

 ```js
 import Component from "can-component";
 ```
+@highlight 1

 #### require.js
-Require scripts are similar to the import scripts except it handles the cases where the component is loaded uses require.
+Handles the cases where the component is loaded using require.

 For example, it will transform any of the following:
 ```js